gaborekweK/gaborekweK/README.md

 About me
 - I am a third year Mechatronics Engineering student at the University of Waterloo.
-- Strong interest in embedded systems applying them to robotics and automation workflows.
+- Strong interest in embedded systems and applying them to robotics and automation workflows.
 - I enjoy working on both hardware and software to create smart systems that make work easier and more efficient.
 - I have experience designing mechanical systems, PCBs, programming microcontrollers, and developing automation systems.